+The School implements a child-centred approach to safeguarding.
 The children are introduced to the term Designated Safeguarding Lead (DSL) but to support the understanding for our young age range of pupils we change DSL to- 'Do Share I'll Listen'.
 Through assemblies, Personal, Social, Health and Emotional (PSHE) and circle time children are taught about the importance of talking about any worries or concerns that they may have.
+Whilst the School are committed to working collaboratively, and in partnership, with parents and carers as far as possible the wishes and feelings of the child and what is in their best interest is always central to the School's decision-making process.